spike1478/stagelog/README.md

 **Made with ❤️ for theatre lovers everywhere**

-*StageLog v2.6.0 - Track your theatre journey, one performance at a time.*
+*StageLog v2.7.0 - Track your theatre journey, one performance at a time.*
-*Last updated: September 18, 2025*
+*Last updated: October 1, 2025*